Engender’s board is responsible for the organisation’s strategic direction

 Nina joined Engender’s board in 2012 and is currently Convener.
-She has a background in migration and human rights and works as Women's Policy Development Officer at Scottish Refugee Council.
-She is also Vice Chair of Scottish Detainee Visitors, supporting detainees at Dungavel Immigration Removal Centre, and a Trustee of Ngbotima Charity Trust, supporting young people through education in Sierra Leone.
+She has a background in migration and human rights and worked as Women's Policy Development Officer at Scottish Refugee Council for six years.
+In 2017 she joined the Secretariat of the European Network on Statelessness, where she is currently Research and Policy Coordinator.
+Nina is also a Trustee of Ngbotima Charity Trust, supporting young people through education in Sierra Leone.

 Emily Thomson, Vice-Convener

 Emily Thomson is a Senior Lecturer in the department of Law, Economics, Accountancy and Risk and Depute Director of Women in Scotland’s Economy (WiSE) Research Centre at Glasgow Caledonian University.
 Her teaching and research interests include feminist economics, the business case for gender equality and international development.

 Emily is a member of the International Association for Feminist Economics and a fellow of the International Working Group on Gender, Macroeconomics and International Economics.

 Jenny is Senior Policy Officer at the Scottish Council of Voluntary Organisations, and has a great understanding of issues relating to the governance and functioning of charities.
 This includes regulation issues raised by the likes of OSCR; new legislation from UK or Scottish Parliaments such as the UK Lobbying Act; and issues around the political environment that charities operate in.
 She works with colleagues across the UK on national issues relating to charity regulation and governance and has a UK-wide overview of the charity operating environment.